 \subsubsection{Encoding Values}

-Binary encoding of weights and activations reduces dot products to a series of bit-wise operations.
+Binary encoding of weights and activations reduces dot products to a series of bitwise operations.
 In particular, representing logical `0` and `1` with $-1$ and $1$ renders convolutions and matrix multiplications a series of XNOR and pop-count operations \cite{courbariaux2016binarized}.
-However, to exploit the efficiency of binary operations, a dedicated GPU kernel or specific hardware is required \cite{courbariaux2016binarized,hubara2017quantized}.
-A conventional computation engine stores binary weights into 32-bit variables.
-As a result, multiply-accumulate operations (MAC) in BNN require the same time and resources as in a full precision network.
-A dedicated GPU kernel would concatenate 32 binary variables into a 32-bit register and evaluate them altogether using bitwise operations.
-Binary MACs can be implemented as follows:
+However, to exploit the efficiency of binary operations, a dedicated compute engine or specific hardware is required \cite{courbariaux2016binarized,hubara2017quantized}.
+A conventional compute engine stores binary weights into 32-bit variables.
+As a result, multiply-accumulate operations (MAC) in BNNs require the same time and resources as in a full-precision network.
+A proper compute engine concatenates 32 binary variables into a 32-bit register and evaluate them altogether using bitwise operations.
+Typically, a binary MAC is implemented as follows:

-where $a_o^{32}$ and $w_1^{32}$ are sets of 32 inputs and weight.
-For example, a Compute Capability 8.0 NVIDIA GPU \cite{cuda_thoughput} computes XNOR and bitwise sum in 1 clock cycle and popcount in 4 cycles.
-This results in $32/6 = 5.3$ MACs per clock cycle. \cite{hubara2017quantized}.

-This paper focuses on VPR performance.
-The implementation of a binary-aware GPU kernel is out of scope for this particular work.
-The expected computational efficiency for the proposed models is estimated from the network structure and binary parameter number.
+where $a_o^{32}$ and $w_1^{32}$ are sets of 32 inputs and weights.
+Although weights concatenation enables the computation of multiple binary MACs in parallel, $32\times$ speed-up is unrealistic.
+This limitation depends on several factors, including instruction scheduling, CPU pipeline stalls, and the hardware instruction set above anything else.
+General purpose CPUs and GPUs have specialized instructions for fusing a floating-point MAC in a single clock cycle.
+Conversely, in the binary case, no such instructions exist.
+Hence, a binary MAC results from multiple instructions on many hardware platforms such as Nvidia GPUs \cite{cuda_thoughput} and ARM processors \cite{arm_thoughput}.
+Therefore, if we let $c_b$ represents the number of clock cycles to compute a binary MAC for a given hardware platform, then the obtainable speed-up is capped at $32/c_b$.